tekaratzas/lit-cli/README.md

 [![License](https://img.shields.io/github/license/tekaratzas/lit-cli)](https://github.com/tekaratzas/lit-cli/blob/main/LICENSE)
 ![GitHub Release](https://img.shields.io/github/v/release/tekaratzas/lit-cli)

 Linear + Git in one CLI.
+Don't let Linear drift from the code.

 Feels like you are just using git, but you are also keeping those Linear issues nice and tidy!